 Recommended tire inflation pressures are given in the "Coach Final Record", placed in the technical publications package supplied with the vehicle.
-The cold tire inflation pressures are on the Department of Transport certification plate located on the L.H. console beside the driver's seat.
+The cold tire inflation pressures are on the Department of Transport certification plate located on the L.H. console besides the driver's seat.
+When special tires are installed by Prevost on a new vehicle, a special tire inflation chart is added next to the certification plate.